 This week marks the official start to summer!
-As the weather heats up – yes, it gets into the 90s in Portland – city folk run for the Oregon coast and the nearest rivers.
+As the weather heats up – yes, it gets into the 100s in Portland – city folk run for the Oregon coast and the nearest rivers.
 It’s time to river float Portland!
 If you’ve been dreaming of a leisurely day on the water, here’s everything you need to know to get out on one of our many rivers.
-TL;DR – Buy the Intex tube.
+TL;DR – Buy the Intex tube (or here).
 Decide on the Clackamas River float (the Barton to Carver float is the most popular route) or the Sandy River float.
 BE SAFE!
 Every year, people drown in Portland rivers!

 Jump to section: